MartinBurian/kosapy/README.md

 Iterate over all entries (paging taken into account):

     for entry in k.students.buriama8.enrolledCourses:
-        do stuff()
+        do stuff with entry

 URL parameters are specified as kwargs:

     for entry in k.courses(query="code=gt=A4;code=lt=A5", sem="B131"):
         do stuff with OI-only course entries in semester B131

-The result of calling with kwargs is a resource, so in the rare occasion you want only one entry of a filtered resource, you need to call for it:
+The result of calling a resource with kwargs is a resource, so in the rare occasion you want only one entry of a filtered resource, you need to call for it:

     k.courses(sem="B131")()